Financial Aid Loans

 There is no grace period on a PLUS loan.
 This means interest begins to accumulate at the time the first disbursement is made.
 Parents must start repayment of both principal and interest on a PLUS loan within 60 days after full disbursement of the loan has been made.
 This usually means repayment begins during the spring semester, as the loan has two disbursement requirements, one in fall, and one in spring.
 There maybe provision to defer the PLUS loan payment until the student is out of school.
 Direct Lender offer interest-only payments for a limited time while the student is enrolled.

-The interest rate is fixed at 7.9%.
-The law caps the interest rate on these loans at 9%.
-Like the Stafford Loan, Direct Lending may take fees out of the gross loan amount of up to 4% prior to disbursing the loan.
+The interest rate is now at a fixed at 6.84% for loans first disbursed after July 1, 2015. .
+Like the Stafford Loan, Direct Lending may take fees out of the gross loan amount of up to 4.272% prior to disbursing the loan.

 Please be aware that the PLUS Loan promissory note is also called a Master Promissory Note.
 If your parent has signed a PLUS Loan promissory note in the past with Direct Lending, your parent should not have to sign a new promissory note.
 If your parent has never borrowed a PLUS loan before, the promissory note must be signed in order for us to request funds.
 Parents will also need to complete a credit check by clicking on request a plus loan at the Direct Lending website.
 For step-by-step directions click here.

 Be sure to review the Borrower Rights and Responsibilities on our web site under Documents for additional information.